ryanadiputraa/ggen/README.md

 # ggen
-A CLI for generating go project that use idiomatic go project standard layout
+A CLI for generating go project, it helps automate the process of creating a new Go project with a predefined directory structure, configuration files, and third party library/package.

 More about the project layout referrence can be seen here: https://github.com/golang-standards/project-layout

-## Requirements
-- Go: 1.21.4

 ## Installation